Only English versions are allowed in Oldschool.

-In a nutshell: Black Vise is unrestricted, but Mana Vault is restricted.
+In a nutshell: Mana Vault, Maze of Ith and Recall are restricted.
 Fallen Empires is a legal set.
 Additional reprints from Chronicles and Revised are legal.
 All languages are legal.
 Printings from Collector's Edition and International Edition (CE/IE) are legal to be played in decks, as long as the player using them uses double sleeves.

 More info at http://www.eudogames.com/magic/151018-old-school-magic

 Used at side events at the Bazaar of Moxen tournaments, mainly in Europe.